-Dream Challenges has a recommended policy that provides appropriate cover for this type of activity and also covers you for cancellation due to medically-diagnosed COVID-19.
+Dream Challenges has found a policy that provides appropriate cover for this type of activity and also covers you for cancellation due to medically-diagnosed COVID-19.
 You can see an example of the policy here.

 You can, however, take out your own insurance, providing it covers you for a charity trek in Sri Lanka.

 Please ask the insurer about the nature of the cover.
 It is your responsibility to ensure you have adequate cover for your challenge.